 In this paper, we phrase the learning task in terms of training error, rather than generalization.
-This is motivated by numerous results that indicate that low training error combined with limits on the hypothesis class used lead to good generalization bounds [Kearns and Vazirani, 1994].
+This is motivated by numerous results that indicate that low training error combined with limits on the hypothesis class used lead to good generalization bounds (Kearns & Vazirani, 1994).

 Technical contributions.
 Our overall contribution, in this paper, is to model communication minimization (in distributed classification) as an active probing problem.
 We start in Section 2 by showing that, within our proposed framework, the one-way communication problem can be solved trivially under i.i.d. assumptions (ref.
 Section 2).
-Hence in this work most of our effort is focused on adversarial distributions.
+Hence, in this work, most of our effort is focused on adversarial distributions.
 In all subsequent cases, we first help build intuition by discussing a two-party protocol and thereafter extend the two-party results to the k-party case.
-In Section 3 we show that with one-way communication, it is possible to learn optimal classifiers exactly (i.e., with 0-error) for thresholds (in \mathbb{R}^1), intervals (in \mathbb{R}^1) and axis-aligned rectangles (in \mathbb{R}^d) with only a constant amount of communication.
-For the case of linear separators, we present an $\Omega(1/\varepsilon)$ lower bound.
-Thereafter in Section 4, we present our two-way, two-party communication protocol ITERATIVESUPPORTS which learns an ε error classifier (under adversarial distributions) using only $O(\log 1/\varepsilon)$ communication - an exponential improvement over the one-way case!
-Next in Section 5, we use the results of Section 4 to obtain an $O(k^2 \log 1/\varepsilon)$ bound for k-parties using two-way communication.
-In Section 6, we present results that demonstrate the correctness and convergence of the linear separator algorithms and also empirically compare its performance with a few other baselines.
+In Section 3 we show that, for one-way communication, it is possible to learn optimal global classifiers exactly (i.e., with 0-error) for thresholds (in $\mathbb{R}^1$ ), intervals (in $\mathbb{R}^1$ ) and axis-aligned rectangles (in $\mathbb{R}^d$ ) with only a constant amount of communication.
+For the case of linear separators, we prove an $\Omega(1/\varepsilon)$ lower bound (ref.
+Appendix A).
+Thereafter in Section 4, we present our two-way, two-party communication protocol ITERATIVESUPPORT which learns an $\varepsilon$ -error classifier (under adversarial distributions) using only $O(\log 1/\varepsilon)$ communication - an exponential improvement over the one-way case!
+Next in Section 6, we use the results of Section 4 to obtain an $O(k^2 \log 1/\varepsilon)$ bound for k-parties using two-way communication.
+In Section 7, we present results that demonstrate the correctness and convergence of the linear separator algorithms and also empirically compare its performance with a few other baselines.

 Table 1 summarizes the results obtained with references to appropriate sections of this paper.
 All our results pertain to the noiseless setting which assumes the existence of a classifier that perfectly separates the data.
-However, in Section 7, we propose some ways to extend our proposed results to noisy data.
+In Section 8, we provide outlines to extend our proposed results to noisy data.
+Finally, for cases when it is difficult to a priori ascertain the presence of noise, we present one-way communication lower bounds for learning in our model (ref.
+Appendix B).